open-cloud/open-cloud.github.io.old/0_overview.md

 of commercial services.

-The top-most purple box represents XOS proper, an extensible Cloud OS that includes support for folding new services built on top of OpenCloud back into OpenCloud.
+The top-most purple box represents XOS proper, an extensible Cloud OS that includes support for folding new services built on top of XOS back into XOS.
 By way of analogy, XOS is similar to the Unix kernel, where the set of services built around XOS correspond to the commands-and-libraries bundled with Unix.
 An important aspect of this design is that to most users, the distinction between the kernel (XOS) and the commands-and-libraries (set of services) is not important.

 More information about how users interact with XOS is given in the [User Guide](../1_user), while more information about how to extend